 Control system engineering essentially addresses the study of these multidisciplinary fields through mathematical modelling whilst investigating and validating the response of such models by means of appropriate control systems simulation software packages.
 These analytical evaluations and simulations aim at developing integrated hardware and intelligent controllers that will force such systems to behave in the most appropriate methodology.
 Such simulation packages will not only address the response of the systems under specific operating conditions but even evaluate the validity and robustness of the controller design when such systems are presented with influential performance factors such as disturbances and noise.
 Better still, such simulation packages in this way even provide system and/or controller prototyping and verification prior to the actual physical development.
-The fact that the cost of microprocessors and microcontrollers has drastically reduced over the years, it has made it more attractive for controllers to be electronically driven.
+The fact that the cost of microprocessors and microcontrollers to be electronically driven.
 This fact highlights the need for mechanical and manufacturing engineering learners to become aware of such technologies and learn how to integrate microcontrollers with existing multidisciplinary fields.